History of Bryan, Texas

 Today, businesses are opening, expanding and relocating in Downtown Bryan, breathing new life into the area.
 This push toward downtown revitalization is now enabling people to experience the shops, restaurants, hotels and businesses that are working together to restore Downtown Bryan to the thriving hub of its glory days.

 Bryan has greeted the 21st century with a vital and robust economy, quality schools, state-of-the-art healthcare, safe neighborhoods and a history that is reflected in the buildings and pride of its residents.
-The original square-mile townsite now encompasses more than 43.4 square miles.
+The original square-mile townsite now encompasses more than 54.78 square miles.
 And Bryan’s original population of a few hundred has grown to more than 85,000 residents.
 (85,613 to be exact.)